opulencephp/docs/nosql.md

 <a id="redis"></a>
 ## Redis
 Redis is an extremely popular, in-memory key-value cache with pub/sub capabilities.
 Unlike Memcached, Redis can store more complex structures such as sets, sorted lists, and hashes.
-For more information, [please visit its homepage](http://redis.io/).
+For more information, <a href="http://redis.io/" target="_blank">please visit its homepage</a>.

 <a id="phpredis"></a>
 #### PHPRedis